Stenoporpia anastomosaria

 Taxonomic history

 Originally described by Grossbeck in 1908.
-The Stenoporpia is classified in Ennominae, tribe Boarmiini or related groupings depending on system used.
+The Stenoporpia is classified in Ennominae, tribe Boarmiini or related groupings depending on classification system used.